speterlin/smartxchange/README.md

 # smartXchange

 A Ruby on Rails application to allow users to find each other for the purpose of practicing languages and sharing language learning material.
-Featured in prominent business school career newsletter with over 300 users across the world.
+Featured in prominent business school career newsletter with users over the world.
 Constantly adding new features, open to suggestions.
+Created in 2016, updated in 2025.
 See it [Live](http://smartexchange.herokuapp.com). <!--- Not using ENV['HTTP_HOST'] because upload with git not heroku therefore localhost:300 would be pushed not the public url -->

 ## Features and Gems

-* Ruby 2.5, Rails 5.2, using Puma server locally, Redis in production
+* Ruby, Rails (3.4.3, 7.2.2.1 update from 2.5, 5.2 in 2016), using Puma server locally, Redis in production<!--Ruby 2.5, Rails 5.2-->

 * Turbolinks for faster web navigation